spthm/roe-comp-guide/compiling libraries.md

 But we're supposing that is impossible.
 If your package manager didn't have said package available, but you still had admin rights, then there are
-[still better ways](http://choorucode.com/2014/01/14/how-to-add-library-directory-to-ldconfig-cache/)to set your _shared_ library search paths, using
+[still better ways](http://choorucode.com/2014/01/14/how-to-add-library-directory-to-ldconfig-cache/) to set your _shared_ library search paths, using
 [ldconfig](http://linux.die.net/man/8/ldconfig).
-And you could install to a default search path.
+Or you could install to a default search path.

 The above should work for installs using autoconf, which have a `./configure` to be run before you actually do any compiling or installing.